hmasing/solo_aviation_playbook/kitabu/text/04_Avionics_Operations.md

 ---

-## Avionics Documentation and Records Management
+## Documentation and Records Management

 Maintain comprehensive documentation and records for all avionics work performed in compliance with Part 145 requirements.